aned-ivan/aned-ivan/README.md

 ## Hi there 👋
 My name is **Ivan Efimov** 🙋

-Results-oriented data analyst with 2 years of experience.
+Results-oriented Data Analyst with 2 years of experience.
 I also have 5 years of experience as a project manager.
 I do analytics because it gives me confidence in the correctness and validity of decisions.
 In work and life, I like to compare different options to find the most optimal and profitable one.

 **Primary skills:**
 - SQL, Python (pandas, numpy, math, matplotlib, scipy, seaborn, folium, plotly)